Asian Development Bank (ADB) | Accountability Mechanism (AM)

-Dec 2018 – Accountability Counsel sent a letter calling for the ADB to enhance its CRP hiring process by conducting formal consultations with external stakeholders.
+Dec 2018 – Accountability Counsel and partners sent a letter calling for the ADB to enhance its CRP hiring process by conducting formal consultations with external stakeholders.

 Aug 2012 – ADB released a Working Paper on its proposed Results-Based Financing scheme, which would link ADB disbursements directly to results achieved on a project.